Alumna Gabriella Sorrentino is a Dance Captain for Hamilton | Broadway in Chicago

 The Conservatory Theatre Company is bringing 'Camino Real,' one of Tennessee Williams' lesser-known works and his most experimental play, to the stage at the Pittsburgh Playhouse as part of the 2010-11 season.

-Cinema program offering new major in digital arts for fall 2011
+Cinema program offering new major in animation and visual effects for fall 2011

-Starting the fall of 2011, Point Park will begin offering a new Bachelor of Arts degree in digital arts through the Department of Cinema and Digital Arts.
+Starting the fall of 2011, Point Park will begin offering a new Bachelor of Arts degree in animation and visual effects through the Department of Cinema Arts.
 The degree has two concentrations: animation or visual effects.

 The work of Point Park students, faculty and alumni are featured heavily at the 2010 Pittsburgh Film Festival.
 Works that are featured at this year's festival include Mr. Pleasant and Silent City.